skypher/disclosure/README.md

 How dangerous and sustainable is that?
 Can you imagine a situation in which the US claiming it has communicated with aliens would not directly or indirectly endanger mankind?
 People already have reason to distrust the government.
 The phrase "absolute power corrupts absolutely" comes to mind.
 We are now dealing with a situation of absolute power.
 What will stop abuses of such power?
 What will stop an adversarial country from sending a missile our way to test if the US is acting on behalf of aliens or protected by alien technology?
 The US better not bluff.

 Without verifiable information, the American public can be compromised.
 TTSA and the government need to swiftly "come correct."
-Pandora’s box is open.
+Pandora's box is open.
 Lack of critical thinking, cognitive dissonance, distraction, and alternative media focus will only slow public awareness for so long.
 Humans have a propensity for contagious fear.

-**It does not matter if you believe in or are skeptical of UAP, aliens, or the government’s ability to communicate with them.
+**It does not matter if you believe in or are skeptical of UAP, aliens, or the government's ability to communicate with them.
 The fact is, the government will soon be in a position to say, "Advanced intelligence told us X, and they could kill us, so we must do Y."** The US government has acquired or forged the gift of prophecy – unprecedented carte blanche via an alien pen that could well dictate our future.
 Do you believe everyone in the government, present and future, will just leave that pen in the drawer?
 Do you think US adversaries will not make similar claims?

 Hypothetical vulnerability examples: